underground-software/ILKD_course_materials/patchsets.md

 All of the patches must follow the
 [patch guidelines](patches.md).
-Patches generated from a commit should follow the [commit guidelines](commits.md) and the cover letter must follow the
+Commits, from which the patches are generated, should follow the [commit guidelines](commits.md) and the cover letter must follow the
 [cover letter guidelines](coverletters.md)

 You will receive an automatic zero on the assignment if any of the patches in your patchset are corrupt.
+A patch is considered corrupt if it does not apply.

+Always test to see if your generated patchset applies cleanly before submission.
-This shouldn't be possible if you generate your patches with `git format-patch`, but if you edit the files manually they might get corrupted.
+Generating corrupt patches shouldn't be possible if you use `git format-patch`, but if you edit the files manually they might get corrupted.
 You have been warned!
-The correct way to edit the patches is to edit the underlying commits and then regenerate the patches.
+The correct way to edit patches is to edit the underlying commits and then regenerate the patches.

 Note that version numbers are maintained between RFC and non-RFC patchsets--in the best case, your RFC would be v1 and your final submission would be v2.